gregbuchholz/RuSDLem/README.md

     emrun index-wasm.html

-...which should start you web browser and bring up a page with the newly compiled instance.
+...which should start a web browser and bring up a page with the newly compiled instance.
 Or use the following if you are interested in asmjs...

     cargo build --target=asmjs-unknown-emscripten --release